Lars Eriksson (footballer, born 1965): Style of play

 Eriksson was known a goalkeeper with good reactions and a strong line play.
 He was also noticed for his frequent ability of saving penalties.

 Managerial career

 After his playing career ended, he was assigned the role as a goalkeeping coach at Hammarby in 2002.
 He would remain at this position up until 2007, when he was promoted to director of football at said club.
 He was however fired two years later, in May 2009, due to lack of results and financial reasons.

-In late 2009, he joined the staff of the newly-appointed Swedish national team manager Erik Hamrén as the goalkeeping coach.
-He was a part of the personnel during the Euro 2012 and Euro 2016, mainly working with the Swedish starter Andreas Isaksson, before leaving his post after the latter tournament.
+In late 2009, he joined the staff of the newly-appointed Sweden national team manager Erik Hamrén as the goalkeeping coach.
+He was a part of the personnel during the Euro 2012 and Euro 2016, mainly working with the Sweden national team starter Andreas Isaksson, before leaving his post after the latter tournament.